What is pyogenic granuloma?

-Lesions usually first appear as a small pinhead-sized red, brownish-red or blue-black spot that grows rapidly over a period of a few days to weeks to anywhere between 2mm and 2cm in diameter.
-Occasionally they may reach up to 5cm.
-They bleed easily and may ulcerate and form crusted sores.
-Usually a single lesion is present but in rare cases groups of multiple lesions may develop.
+Pyogenic granuloma usually first appears as a painless red, brownish-red or blue-black spot.
+It grows rapidly over a period of a few days to weeks to a final size of 1–2 cm (rarely up to 5 cm).
+It typically bleeds easily and may ulcerate to form a crusted sore.
+Usually a single lesion is present but in rare cases multiple lesions may develop.

-Lesions most frequently appear on the head, neck, upper trunk and hands (especially fingers) and feet.
-The pregnancy variant of pyogenic granuloma most often occurs on the mucosal surfaces inside the mouth.
+They are most frequently found on the head, neck, upper trunk, hands (especially fingers) and feet.
+The pregnancy variant of pyogenic granuloma most often occurs on the mucosal surfaces of the lip or inside the mouth.

 How is pyogenic granuloma diagnosed?

-Pyogenic granuloma is usually diagnosed clinically because of typical time course and appearance.
+Pyogenic granuloma is usually diagnosed clinically because of its typical time course and appearance.

-They are usually removed surgically.
-Histology is essential to confirm the diagnosis, and to rule out a form of skin cancer such as amelanotic (non-pigmented) melanoma.
-A lobular collection of blood vessels within inflamed tissue is typical of pyogenic granuloma.
+Histology confirms the diagnosis, especially if a form of skin cancer such as amelanotic melanoma is in the differential diagnosis.
+Pyogenic granuloma reveals a lobular collection of blood vessels within inflamed tissue.

 What treatment is available for pyogenic granuloma?

-Pyogenic granulomas in pregnant women may go away on their own after delivery so waiting is the best strategy in these cases.
+Pyogenic granulomas may go away on their own, particularly those associated with pregnancy.
 If due to a drug, they usually disappear when the drug is stopped.

-Pyogenic granulomas in other cases tend to persist.
-There are several methods used to remove them.
+There are several methods used to remove pyogenic granuloma.

-- Chemical cauterisation using silver nitrate is convenient
+- Chemical cauterisation using silver nitrate is effective for small lesions.

-- Imiquimod has been reported to be effective and may be particularly useful in children
+- Imiquimod cream has been reported to be effective and may be particularly useful in children.

 Recurrence after treatment is common because feeding blood vessels extend deep into the dermis in a cone-like manner.
 In these cases, the most effective method of removal is to completely cut out the affected area (excision), which is then closed with stitches.